madmax983/Lightning-Data-Grid/README.md

           label: "Label string that is displayed for the column header" }
   ],
-  rowsDisplayed: *Integer*
+  rowsDisplayed: *Integer*,
+  scrollable: *boolean*
 }
 </pre>
 </code>

-The columns portion of the config object is your columns Model, and the rowsDisplayed controls how many rows are displayed at one time.
+columns: Column definition of the data grid.
+Requires name and label or rendering.
+Any properties you set here will get populated down to the column.

+rowsDisplayed: How many rows are initially rendered.
+Control how big the table is!

+scrollable: Enables virtual scrolling on desktop.

 The data object currently takes the following shape:
 <code>